Membership Types and Qualifications

-The Academy is dedicated to setting the direction for the profession of nutrition and dietetics through practice, science and quality.
+The Academy is dedicated to setting the direction for the profession of nutrition and dietetics through practice and science.

 - Code of Ethics for the Nutrition and Dietetics Profession - The Academy and its Commission on Dietetic Registration believe it is in the best interest of the profession—and the public it serves—to have a Code of Ethics that guides professional practice and conduct.
 The updated Code of Ethics recognizes the changes in nutrition and dietetics practice and is responsive to trends related to digital health care, social media and the evolving use of other technologies.

 - Evidence Analysis Library® - The Evidence Analysis Library is a synthesis of the best, most relevant nutritional research on important dietetic practice questions housed within an accessible, online, user-friendly website.
-With over 40 systematic review topics and 20 evidence-based nutrition practice guidelines, the EAL® is free for Academy members.
+There are more than 40 systematic review topics and 20 evidence-based nutrition practice guidelines that are free for Academy members.

 - Nutrition Research Network - Make your practice part of meaningful nutrition and dietetics research.
 This network brings practitioners and researchers together to identify and design research for real-world practice settings.
 NRN is open to all Academy members and no research experience is required to participate.

 - Position Papers -Academy of Nutrition and Dietetics' position papers are critical analyses of current facts, data and research literature on a specific issue.
-A key feature of the paper is the position statement, which presents the Academy’s stance on the specific issue that impacts the public's nutritional status and is controversial, confusing, or requires professional clarification.
-As of 2019, all Academy position papers will be generated from EAL systematic reviews.
+A key feature of the paper is the position statement, which presents the Academy's stance on the specific issue that impacts the public's nutritional status and is controversial, confusing, or requires professional clarification.
+All Academy position papers are generated from EAL systematic reviews.